 This mode prioritizes query performance.
 It uses the "Merge-On-Write" mechanism to convert

 UPDATEoperations into full-columnDELETEandINSERTrecords, ensuring that each row contains complete column values.
 This mode significantly improves the efficiency of complex queries and batch processing (such as analytical tasks), but it requires additional storage space for incremental data.
-It is suitable for scenarios with frequent incremental data and the need for quick analysis.partial_update (partial update mode)
+It is suitable for scenarios with frequent incremental data and the need for rapid analysis.partial_update (partial update mode)

-| Feature | delete_insert update mode | partial_update update mode |
+| Feature Category | delete_insert Update Mode | partial_update Update Mode |

 |---|---|---|

-| Storage method | Each update writes two rows (DELETE and INSERT) in the SSTable, containing all column data. |
+| Storage Method | Each update writes two rows (DELETE and INSERT) to the SSTable, containing all column data. |

 Each update only records the values of modified columns, saving storage space. |

-| Query efficiency |
+| Query Efficiency |

 |

-During queries, multiple Memtable/SSTable records need to be merged to obtain the latest value of the primary key, which may affect performance.
-Suitable for scenarios with frequent updates and sensitive to storage costs. |
+Multiple Memtable/SSTable records need to be merged to obtain the latest primary key values during queries, which may impact performance.
+Suitable for scenarios with frequent updates and storage cost sensitivity. |

-| Applicable scenarios | Scenarios with a high proportion of incremental data and frequent execution of complex queries or batch processing analysis. | Scenarios with frequent updates but low query requirements. |
+| Applicable Scenarios | Scenarios with a high proportion of incremental data that require frequent execution of complex queries or batch processing. | Scenarios with high-frequency updates but low query demands. |

 Data distribution